 Shielding your assets from Medicaid (should you decide to do it) is a tricky prospect.
 Life Estates, and so-called "Lady-Bird" or "Medicaid" deeds are often touted as a better alternative.
-All I can say is, it is complicated enough to warrent consulting with an eldercare law specialist.
+All I can say is, it is complicated enough to warrant consulting with an elder-care law specialist.

-Note also that property rights are determined by STATE LAW, so you should consult an attorny in your State for state-specific adivice.
+Note also that property rights are determined by STATE LAW, so you should consult an attorney in your State for state-specific advice.
 This is NOT a "one size fits all" kind of deal.

 There are so many rules and exception to rules that it isn't funny: